Moving to Utah County or Salt Lake County in 2026? What Every Relocating Family Should Know First | Kat Ashby

 Here's the honest commute picture:

-- Eagle Mountain to Salt Lake City: 45–60 minutes on a normal day.
+• Eagle Mountain to Salt Lake City: 45–60 minutes on a normal day.
 75–90 minutes in heavy traffic.
-Eagle Mountain has limited east-west road options — you're going to Pioneer Crossing or Highway 73, and so is everyone else.
+Limited east-west road options — you're going to Pioneer Crossing or Highway 73, and so is everyone else.

-- Saratoga Springs to Salt Lake City: 40–55 minutes.
-Better east-west options than Eagle Mountain, but still dependent on Redwood Road or Pony Express Parkway funneling traffic to I-15.
+• Saratoga Springs to Salt Lake City: 40–55 minutes.
+Better east-west options than Eagle Mountain, but still dependent on Redwood Road or Pony Express Parkway funneling to I-15.

-- Lehi to Salt Lake City: 30–45 minutes, with meaningfully better east-west access.
-This is a big reason why Lehi commands higher prices.
+• Lehi to Salt Lake City: 30–45 minutes, with meaningfully better east-west access — a big reason why Lehi commands higher prices.

 As I covered in my post on Pioneer Crossing and the 2026 road improvements, there is active infrastructure investment happening.
 But road improvements in Utah County consistently trail population growth.
 Plan your commute for what the roads are today — not what they might be someday.

 My honest advice: Before you fall in love with a home in Eagle Mountain or Saratoga Springs, drive the commute at 7:30 AM on a Tuesday.
 Drive it home at 5:30 PM.
-That 30-minute map estimate will look very different in real life — and you'll be doing it every day.
+That 30-minute map estimate will look very different in real life.

 For remote or hybrid workers, this calculus changes significantly.
 Many of my clients who work 2–3 days a week in the office find the western Utah County communities to be outstanding values once the commute pressure is reduced.